 In addition to a wide a range of academic and professional experience, 90 percent of the department's faculty members have earned doctorates in their fields.
 Active research, workshops and seminars keep faculty members current in their disciplines.

-Since 2004 the athletic training majors have been involved in a student organization titled the UCM Student Athletic Trainers Association.
+Since 2004 the athletic training majors have been involved in a student organization titled the Athletic Training Student Association (ATSA).
 This organization assists students in their development as future certified athletic trainers.

 About the Department

-The Department of Nutrition and Kinesiology's mission is to educate students, conduct research, and engage in public service activities that address the whole person, providing a wellness approach to living and learning.
+The Department of Nutrition and Kinesiology's mission is to develop successful professionals in Nutrition and Kinesiology, instilling an appreciation for helping all people lead healthy and physically active lifestyles.
 The department emphasizes technology in all areas of its curriculum, and students become well versed in the use of multimedia and electronic University Library & Research Skills.
-Courses are offered throughout Missouri via interactive television and other means of remote delivery.
 Students learn to use specialized software to learn established medical documentation, conduct nutritional analysis, front office operations, and other essential functions.
 They also develop Internet expertise through a wide variety of classroom and laboratory assignments.

 The Dr. Ronald Van Dam Scholarship is available to students who major in athletic training.
-The department also offers many other scholarships to students in the Department of Nutrition and Kinesiology, including Achievement Awards up to $600, which are awarded to in-coming freshman students demonstrating academic superiority.
+The department also offers many other scholarships to students in the Department of Nutrition and Kinesiology.

 To Learn More